Skip to main content

 • “Suitable for all ages, no gore or graphic content but has some interestingly mature story beats that hint at a more complex world.”

-• “The game is at its core a monster collection game but with an interesting twist for its combat mechanic, allowing for auto-play for the easier battles.
-Most importantly, the world-building and story premise are very fun and unique - as are the bots themselves.”
+• “The game is at its core a monster collection game but with an interesting twist for its combat mechanic, allows for auto-play for the easier battles and most importantly the world building and story premise are very fun and unique - as are the bots themselves.”

 • “It's exploration feels incredibly aimless and repetitive and all quests feel very fetchy.”